Market

 On 05.12.2022, the Appellate Tribunal was not inclined to hear the main issue in the absence of pre-deposit of the penalty amount before the Tribunal, as required under law.
 We have therefore agreed to deposit the amount of penalty and the penalty was deposited on 16.12.2022 and the bank is having necessary provision.

-The Bank has also pre-deposited amount of Rs.45 Lakhs, on May 25, 2024, being 20% of Rs.
-225 Lakhs, levied by Directorate of Enforcement for alleged FEMA violation against 11 persons who were Directors / Company Secretary of the Bank at the time of transfer of above shares and is shown as Contingent Liabilities.
-Further, the bank has also provided a sum of Rs.
-2 Lakhs on the basis of legal opinion towards leviable penalty in respect of show-cause notice from Directorate of Enforcement, for the issue of Bonus Shares to the above-said transferees.
+shares, during the years 2007, 2011 & 2012 levied by Directorate of Enforcement.
+The Bank has also fully provided the penalty of g 225 Lakhs levied by Directorate of Enforcement for alleged FEMA Violation against 11 persons who were Directors / Company Secretary of the Bank at the time of transfer of above shares and pre-deposited 20% thereof amounting to g45 Lakhs.
+Further, the bank has also provided a sum of g2 Lakhs on the basis of legal opinion towards leviable penalty in respect of show-cause notice from Directorate of Enforcement, for the issue of Bonus Shares to the above-said transferees.

 15) Disclosure Requirements as per Accounting Standards where RBI has issued guidelines in respect of disclosure items for Notes to Accounts: